-Michelle Demko is in her fifth year as head coach of the UNC Asheville women’s soccer program.
+Michelle Demko is in her seventh year as head coach of the UNC Asheville women’s soccer program.

 The former University of Maryland star is steadily rebuilding the Bulldog program and is determined to get it back to the top of the Big South Conference.